newatoms/beta/projects/pub-time/pitch.md

 To illustrate the effect of having off-sites on teambuilding

 ### Method
-We will write about the New Atoms off-site future conference, specifically the team's time spent in various pubs and it's effect on the team months later.
+We will write about the New Atoms off-site future conference, specifically the team's time spent in various pubs and its effect on the team months later.

 ### Example
 We could write about some of the important issues we discussed, for example feminism.
 Learning to communicate openly, honestly and respectfully about loaded issues removes barriers.
 This is a precursor to similar communication in a work environment, helping everyone to feel safe and respected.